 Harrietville Bakery's co-owner and pastry chef Nikki Fisch is originally from a steep canton in Switzerland.
 Fuel up on her sweet-potato pasties and sausage rolls made with a secret ingredient, as well as buttery fruit tarts and Appenzell-style vanilla slice.
 See visitharrietville.com.au

-FIVE MORE WAYS TO EMBRACE SUMMER IN THE HIGH COUNTRY
+FIVE MORE WAYS TO EMBRACE THE HIGH COUNTRY

 Learn to abseil for an hour or so before lowering yourself down a Mount Buffalo cliff for a picnic lunch on an artificial ledge suspended hundreds of metres above the valley.
 Costs $395 for two people (maximum group of four).
 See brightadventurecompany.com.au

 FIND YOUR FLOW

 Go mountain biking at Bright, Dinner Plain, Falls Creek, Mount Beauty, Mount Buller, Beechworth and Yackandandah.
 Contrary to indications in the current promotional material, women also shred these trails and the High Country Women's Cycle Festival and MTB de Femme encourage more women to join the sport.
 See ridehighcountry.com.au